NiveditaKannan/Altair---Boonsong-Lekagul-waterways/README.md

 #Layering the original chart and the inference text chart<br>
    chart_with_inference = readings_locations | inference_chart chart_with_inference<br>
 <br>
-#1.
-Grouping the dataset by the 'measures' and calculating the associated mean 'value'.<br>
+1. #Grouping the dataset by the 'measures' and calculating the associated mean 'value'.<br>
-#2.
-2. Extracting top 5 measures.<br>
+2. #Extracting top 5 measures.<br>
 # Calculate average values for each measure<br>
    average_values = data.groupby('measure')['value'].mean().reset_index()<br>
 # Sorting 'average values' in descending order<br>